zenorocha/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/building-content-pages.md

 ### Copying a Fragment

-You can duplicate a Fragment on the page to save time.
+You can duplicate a Fragment on the page (Component, Section, Row, etc.) to save time.
 Follow these steps:

 1. Hover over the Fragment you want to copy.
 1. Click the Fragment to select it.